DevMo-13/DevMo-13/README.md

 I am a recent Treehouse Full Stack JavaScript techdegree grad, and I am looking forward to a lifetime of continued learning.
 Take a look at my repositories to see some of the projects I worked on throughout my techdegree journey.
 As a code newbie, I am eager to learn and improve, so if you have any feedback you could provide or know of any job opportunities, I would love to get in touch!

-- Currently working on: freeCodeCamp's Responsive Web Design Cerification
+• Additional certfications: freeCodeCamp's Responsive Web Design Cerification - July 2020.

 <!--